IMWeazel/FS25_AutoDrive_Navi_AddOn/README.md

 ![Lines on the road](images/AD_Navi_Cockpit_Road.png)

-Press CTRL+RightShift+M to open the settings.
+Press CTRL+RightShift+N to open the settings.
 Navigate through the lines with the arrow keys (up and down), or simply click on them.
 Cycle through the settings with the arrow keys (left and right) or A and D. With Q and E you can switch between "Minimap" and "Road".

 ![Settings for the minimap](images/AD_Navi_Settings_Minimap.png)